jwc9487-commits/DNMC-Aspen-NCE/README.md

-# DNMC Aspen Plus Process Model (Joule submission)
+# DNMC Aspen Plus Process Model (Nature chemical engineering submission)

 This repository is **publicly accessible** and does **not require any login or personal information**.